xiaolongw1223/academic-web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- xxxxx
 - aaaaa
+- bbbbb
+- ccccc
-- ddddddd
+- ddddd

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in ddddd
+  - course: PhD in aaaaa
     institution: UH
     year: 2012
-  - course: MEng in gggggg
+  - course: MEng in bbbbb
     institution: NWU
     year: 2009
   - course: BSc in Artificial Intelligence